spike7638/Gx2200-wifi-bridge/README.md

 The first is for +12V and ground, i.e., the first supplies power to the unit.
 There's no on/off switch, and if you want one, you should install it in the 12V line that powers the unit.

 The second pair is for the NMEA inputs.
-The particular NMEA handling piece of hardware that I used seems to want the two inputs attached "wrong".
+The particular NMEA-handling piece of hardware that I used seems to want the two inputs attached "wrong".
 The NMEA standard has a notion of A and B connections, sometimes called + and -, or A+ and B- (as on my RS485 unit).
 As shown on page 19 of the GX2200 manual, the Gray wire is NMEA +, and the Brown wire is NMEA -.
 It appears that my RS485 units may be mislabelled, as the system works with Brown connected to A+, gray to B-.

 The third pair of connectors serves two purposes.
 First, if you place a normally-open pushbutton across the two terminals, you can reset the bridge unit by pressing it at the right moment during startup.
 (See the "Operations" section for details.)
 Second, they can be attached to a serial port on a computer, and when you do so, a terminal program that connects with this port will receive various status messages during operation.
 This is primarily a tool for debugging, and not expected to be used in ordinary installations.
 Only if you understand both the circuitry of the bridge and the programming should you find anything of interest here.